husisusi/officeonlin-install.sh/README.md

 - `lool_configure_opts`: free form string to add even more options !
 Empty by default_. **For experts only!**

 ## Debug
-Can be enabled by adding running `sudo ./officeonline-install.sh -c lool_configure_opts='--enable-debug' -f lool`
+Can be enabled by running `sudo ./officeonline-install.sh -c lool_configure_opts='--enable-debug' -f lool`

 or